intelops/tracetest/docs/docs/ci-cd-automation/overview.md

 Use the command below, substituting the following placeholders:

-- `your-tracetest-server-url` - the URL to the running Tracetest server you wish to execute the test on.
+- `your-tracetest-server-url` - the URL to the running QT server you wish to execute the test on.
 Example: `http://localhost:11633/`
 - `file-path` - The path to the saved Tracetest test.
 Example: `./mytest.yaml`

 ```bash wordWrap=true